 Collection

-Translink collects personal information about you in a number of different ways.
-We collect personal information directly from you, for example when you:
+Translink collects personal information about you in several different ways.
+For example, we collect personal information when you:

 Registered smart cards

-If you choose to register your smart card, your personal information will be securely stored and linked to the serial number of your smart card.
-Your physical smart card will not store any personal information.
+If you choose to register your smart card, such as your go card, your personal information will be securely stored in Translink’s ticketing system and linked to the serial number of your smart card.
+Your physical smart card will not store any personal information onto the actual card.

 Unregistered smart cards

-If you have an unregistered smart card the following information will be retained:
+If you have an unregistered smart card, like a go card, the following information will be retained:

 • travel history